 This easy, no bake Malteser cheesecake for two is the ideal dessert for sharing!
-Crunchy Malteser heaven!
+Crunchy, creamy Malteser heaven!

 Let’s be honest.
 There are times when we just want cheesecake now but we really don’t want or need to make a large one.

 I made this mini Malteser cheesecake in a 5 inch round springform tin.
 It turned out to be the perfect amount for two very generous portions!